tonioloewald/bindinator.js/docs/angular.md

     }

-By the looks of things, a simple component can easily end up being four different source files.
+By the looks of things, a simple component can easily end up being *four different source files*.
+And, in practice, this isn't quite true -- there will likely be 1-3 extra files for each subcomponent, and in many cases you'll find you need to create subcomponents where you wouldn't need to in `b8r` (e.g. to prevent unnecessary redraws).

 Also, on top of needing to learn and read Angular's template syntax inside your HTMLish code, you now need to code in some kind of weird declarative